Costa Rica Discovery

 We’ll be staying in various destinations during this tour, and accommodation will consist of basic, but clean and comfortable hotels and hostels in good locations.
 Room sharing can vary from twin rooms to multi-shares (typically 4 to 6 people in one room) and are on a single-sex basis.
 Let us know if you’re travelling with a friend or partner so we can arrange for you to be in the same room where possible.

-Meals aren’t included as part of this trip, so you’ll have a good excuse to try out a whole range of different types of food.
+1 lunch is included at a community project in Monteverde.
+You will need to purchase the rest of your meals yourself, which is a good excuse to try out a whole range of different types of food!
 Costa Rica’s local cuisine is delicious, with fantastic fresh seafood available on both Caribbean and Pacific coasts, and plenty of excellent restaurants, diners and cafes at each destination.

 To get a flight quote simply use the form below, or contact our fantastic flights team on +44 1892 277037.

 This tour begins and finishes in San Jose, so you’ll need to arrange flights to Juan Santamaria International Airport (SJO) to arrive and depart on the first and last days of your itinerary.
 Airport transfers aren’t included as part of your trip, but are easy enough to arrange – we can talk you through this when you book.
 Please note that an important welcome meeting will be held at around 6pm on day 1 of your trip, please ensure you arrive in plenty of time to attend the meeting, on the final day (day 14) of your trip, no activities are planned and you are free to depart at any time.

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.